I know it sounds a flight of fancy. Surely such bets never happen?

 I've had a few big wins in my time.
 My brother is a past master of latching onto a winning angle by spotting a big, big, no bigger than that, priced winner.
 In fact, he has done it a number of times.

 Remember a horse called Puggy, trained by Roy Kvisla?
 I doubt it!
 However, readers may remember the trainer in the UK for two or three seasons venturing from his homeland in Sweden where he still trains today.
-You can take a look at his Facebook page here.

 You have to go back a number of years when this two-year-old made his debut in 2006.
 However, it is a day which sticks in the memory.

 This daughter of Mark Of Esteem cost 75,000G at the yearling sales.
 She turned out to be a real star turn who progressed to race at Group class at two and even competed in the 1000 Guineas at Newmarket, finishing 8th, beaten just eight lengths.